RedStarAtlas/eJPT-Notes/README.md

 `-sU: UDP scan`

-***If, sU receives an error message stating that the ICMP is unreachable, this means that the port is closed.
+***If sU receives an error message stating that the ICMP is unreachable, this means that the port is closed.
 But, if gets any approachable response, then it means the port is open.***

 `-sV: Version Detection`